-Diversity Monitoring
+Diversity and Inclusion Monitoring

-Diversity Monitoring is independent of the recruitment process but please do complete your completed diversity monitoring form as Thewlis Graham Associates is committed to monitoring and analysing diversity information so that we can ensure that our processes are fair, transparent, promote equality of opportunity for all, and do not have an adverse impact on any particular group.
+Diversity and inclusion monitoring is independent of the recruitment process but please do send a completed form with your application.
+Thewlis Graham Associates is committed to monitoring and analysing diversity information so that we can ensure that our processes are fair, transparent, promote equality of opportunity for all, and do not have an adverse impact on any particular group.

 The link to this form is here: click here.
-If you have any problems with this please contact Tracey on: tct@thewlisgraham.com.
+If you have any problems with this, please contact Tracey on: tct@thewlisgraham.com.